Q: What is vitamin D?

 D3 and D2

 D3: It is produced in response to our skin exposure to sunlight and through foods derived from animals.

 D2: D2 comes from non-animal sources such as fungi and plants.
-Overweight or obese people fat deposits in the skin which stores vitamin D but higher fat limits the release of vitamin D from the skin to circulation.
+Overweight or obese people have the problem of release of vitamin D into the circulatory system.

 Signs and symptoms of vitamin D deficiency:-

 If you become sick often, especially with colds or the flu, low vitamin D levels may be a contributory factor.

 So what are the foods that contain vitamin D?
 Here's what you need to know:

 Vitamin D rich foods: Getting enough from your diet alone is difficult, but not impossible.

 Tuna and Salmon fish(salmon is a popular fatty fish).
 Luckily for people who do not like fish, seafood is not the only source of vitamin D, whole eggs are another good source, as well as wonderfully nutritious food.